HaoboGu/rmk/docs/src/keymap_configuration.md

 ];
 ```

-First of all, the keyboard matrix's basic info is defined as consts:
+First of all, the keyboard matrix's basic info(number of rows, cols and layers) is defined as consts:

 ```rust
 pub(crate) const COL: usize = 3;